Customer Onboarding Automation: How-to Guide18 min read

 6. Automate customer support with self-service options

 The whole purpose of customer onboarding is to create a frictionless customer experience.
-One way to do this is by providing a means to help users solve problems quickly.
+So, although this isn’t strictly part of the initial “welcome” phase, automating customer support is a great idea.

 3 Examples of customer onboarding automation

-By this point, you may already have an idea of what automation in your product can look like.
-If you’re still unsure, though, the following examples should help.
+By this point, you should already know what automation in your product can look like.
+However, if you’re still unsure how to proceed, the following examples should help.

-1. Sked Social uses an onboarding checklist to automate client onboarding
+1. Sked Social uses an onboarding checklist to automate the client onboarding experience

 A user’s journey on Sked Social begins with a welcome message.
 Here, the user is directed to connect their first social account since this is critical to the app’s use.